sosy-lab/benchexec/README.md

     benchexec doc/benchmark-example-rand.xml --inputfiles "XML files" --limitCores 1 --timelimit 10 --numOfThreads 4

+The full set of available parameters can be seen with `benchexec -h`.

-`benchexec` produces as output the results and resource measurements of all the individual tool executions in an XML file from which tables can be created using `table-generator` (by default in directory `./result/`).
+`benchexec` produces as output the results and resource measurements of all the individual tool executions in XML files from which tables can be created using `table-generator`.
+There is one file per run definition/tool configuration, and additional files for each subset of input files (all by default in directory `./result/`).
-A document-type definition with a formal specification of such files can be found in [doc/benchmark-result.dtd](doc/benchmark-result.dtd).
+A document-type definition with a formal specification of such result files can be found in [doc/benchmark-result.dtd](doc/benchmark-result.dtd).
 The output of the tool executions is stored in additional files in a sub-directory.
 If the target directory for the output files (specified with `--outputpath`)